Garden waste suspension to continue in South Hams

 According to Government figures, the driver shortage is reported to have increased over the last five years from 45,000 drivers in 2016 to 76,000 today.
 A recent Road Haulage Association (RHA) survey put the estimated shortfall at more than 100,000, with the warning that it will take 18 months to train enough drivers to address the problem, even if there are enough candidates to take the roles.

-Commenting, FCC Environment Operations Director Steve Longdon said: "All our staff have worked tirelessly throughout the Covid-19 pandemic to maintain our services and ensure household waste continued to be collected but, as we return to normality, the sector is facing new challenges.
+FCC Environment Operations Director Steve Longdon said: "All our staff have worked tirelessly throughout the pandemic to maintain services and ensure household waste continued to be collected.
+However, as we return to normality, the sector is facing new challenges.

-"LGV 1 and 2 drivers are essential for the waste and recycling sector, and we are committed to doing everything we can to fill our driver vacancies to continue to play our part in protecting public health and the environment, as well as the UK's green economic recovery."
+"LGV 1 and 2 drivers are essential for the waste and recycling sector.
+We are committed to doing everything we can to fill our driver vacancies, so that we can continue to play our part in protecting public health and the environment, as well as the UK's green economic recovery."

-In the letter which represents local authority waste companies and recycling businesses, the ESA says that the shortage of drivers could hinder the sector's ability to deliver upon the government's resource-efficiency and environmental ambitions in the "longer term".
+In the letter the ESA says that the shortage of drivers could hinder the sector's ability to deliver upon the government's resource-efficiency and environmental ambitions in the "longer term".
 The letter goes on to say that immediate relief is "urgently" needed for "this acute situation".

 FCC Environment is currently running a campaign to attract more trained LGV 1 and 2 drivers to support domestic waste collection crews and household waste recycling in South Hams.
 If you are interested in joining the team follow the link below to find out more:

 The Council and FCC Environment will continue to review the situation, as the national driver shortage crisis develops.
 In the meantime, residents are being asked not to put garden waste in the grey wheelie / residual waste bin.